bernhardAxonIvy/doc/source/engine-guide/tool-reference/setup-wizard.rst

 * ``CREATE``, ``ALTER``, ``DROP``: Tables, Views, Indexes, Triggers (to update the |ivy-engine|)
 * ``INSERT``, ``SELECT``, ``UPDATE``, ``DELETE`` data

-In a third step you can configure additional connection properties.
-When clicking on the :guilabel:`Add Property` button a dialog will show, where you can add properties.
+In a third step, you may configure additional connection properties.
+When clicking on the :guilabel:`Add Property` button a dialog will allow you to add properties.
 See :ref:`systemdb` to find information which additional connection properties are available for the database system that you have chosen.

 At the top of the page the state of the connection is visible.
-Use the button :guilabel:`Check Connection` to try to connect to the system database.
+Use the button :guilabel:`Check Connection` to try to connect to the system database once you have finished your configuration.

 .. _setup-wizard-systemdb-create:

-Create new System Database
+Create New System Database
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 If the system database does not exist, use the :guilabel:`Create Database` button to create a new **system database**.
-During the creation of a new database the configured connection settings are used, but may some additional information is necessary.
-It must be defined in the **creation dialog**.
+During the creation of a new database the configured connection settings are used.
+Some additional information may be required.
+It has to be defined in the **creation dialog**.
 See :ref:`systemdb` to find what additional information is necessary for the chosen database system.

 .. note::